 Financial Services Code of Procedure

-These procedures are designed to ensure that all bank card transactions at Western University are conducted in the most secure, confidential and reliable method possible.
-All Merchants that accept debit or credit cards for payment must follow these procedures for the protection of cardholder data, along with all University Policies relating to bank card transactions and data security and the most current version of the Payment Card Industry Data Security Standards (PCI DSS).
+These procedures are designed to ensure that all cardholder data transactions at Western University are conducted in the most secure, confidential and reliable method possible.
+All Merchants that accept cardholder data for payment must follow these procedures for the protection of cardholder data, along with all University Policies relating to cardholder data transactions and data security and the most current version of the Payment Card Industry Data Security Standards (PCI DSS).

 Policy and Procedure